Wednesday, May 1, 2013

 Backward Incompatible Changes

 Expression related backward incompatible changes are not the only planned changes, but they are definitely the most important ones.
-There are two planned changes and both have major consequences for existing less style sheets:- less 2.0.0 will evaluate only expressions enclosed inside parentheses,
+There are two planned changes and both have major consequences for existing less style sheets:

 Required Parentheses